 A growing body of research shows horses support overall well-being as well as promote healing in the fields of trauma, occupational stress injuries, depression, and issues of aging.

 Horses evolved with a strong awareness of their senses and environment as key to their survival.
 They take in our subtle body movements, facial expressions, quality of breath and body energy as vital information for their ultimate safety.
+Like people, they have a nervous system that is wired for safety and have a flight, fight, or freeze response to threat.

 As a client said, “the horses seem to know me better than I know myself.”